The future of electric vehicles in your fleet

 Despite a higher purchase cost, electric vehicles overall can prove much cheaper to operate.

-EV’s have fewer mechanical parts too which means that there are less components to go wrong with them – good news for maintenance scheduling and reducing downtime!
-In addition to fuel savings that can be made, which is , EVs don’t require oils, lubricants and other fluids which reduces both costs and waste.
+EV’s have fewer mechanical parts meaning that there are less components to go wrong with them – good news for maintenance scheduling and reducing the risk of additional downtime!
+EVs don’t require oils, lubricants or other fluids which reduces both costs and waste.

-As with combustion engine vehicles, they do require an annual service and inspection which needs to be factored into the life cycle costs.
+As with all vehicles, they do require an annual service and inspection which needs to be factored into the life cycle costs.

 So, how far can an EV go?

-The distance traveled varies depending on a number of factors such as the size of the engine, the number of passengers it is carrying and the speed at which it is travelling.
-Top of the range vehicles such as the Tesla’s are pushing 360 miles on a single charge – more than adequate for most daily journeys.
+The distance travelled varies depending on a number of factors such as the size of the engine, the number of passengers it is carrying and the speed at which it is travelling.
+Top of the range vehicles such as the Tesla’s are clocking over 300 miles on a single charge – more than adequate for most daily journeys.

 The charge point infrastructure